Wawrinka outslugs Tsitsipas in marathon 'battle of the backhands'

 The best rally of the match came during a see-saw 13-minute game at 5-4 in the second set, with Wawrinka ripping groundstrokes and smashes as Tsitsipas retrieved.

 The Swiss, who had two knee surgeries in 2017, prevailed with a backhand drop shot that touched the net on the23rd shot, to a standing ovation from the crowd.

+“That’s the kind of emotion I was practicing to have back, for sure.
+Playing in front of such a crowd, such a big atmosphere, five-set match in Grand Slam,” Wawrinka said.

-After splitting the third and fourth sets, the 28th-seeded Wawrinka stamped his authority on his younger opponent, who had squandered three break points at 5-5 in the decider.
+“That’s the reason why I came back from the surgery in the first time, it is because I love and enjoy to play in front of people, to play in the biggest tournaments you can play.
+Today was something really special.
+“After splitting the third and fourth sets, the 28th-seeded Wawrinka stamped his authority on his younger opponent, who had squandered three break points at 5-5 in the decider.

 Serving to stay in the match at 6-7, Tsitsipas dumped a forehand into the net to hand his opponent two match points and Wawrinka took advantage to reach his first Grand Slam quarter-final since the 2017 French Open where he went on to make the final.